atv2016/frigate_ocr_recognizer/README.md

 ![Screenshot 2024-03-17 at 18 45 51](https://github.com/atv2016/frigate_ocr_recognizer/assets/16917203/cbf7abb5-9e21-4d00-91f5-ae709c5b7c5d)

+Above example shows a sublabel in Frigate with filled in recognised text.
+It also shows the importance of not having timestamps or other things on the screen, as they will also be recognised.

 ### Setup

 Create a `config.yml` file in your docker volume with the following contents: